 There are many supplements that support your digestive health but I believe the most beneficial are: L-Glutamine, Probiotics, Digestive Enzymes, Aloe Vera Juice, and Licorice Root.

-Probiotics Are a Vital Part to Healing Your Gut.
-Finally, if you’re going to heal your gut you MUST consume probiotics in food and supplement form.
+#1 Probiotics are the most important supplement to take because it helps replenish good bacteria and crowds out bad bacteria.
+I recommend getting probiotics in both food and supplement form.
 I see people all the time only follow part of the protocol in healing their gut by removing the damaging irritants.
 But the part they often leave out is re-inoculating their gut with beneficial bacteria that will keep bad bacteria at bay.

 If you can follow the above protocol you are well on your way to healing your gut for good!